 Make sure it’s dark though!
 Because as soon as you turn your back they’ll run back to where you took them from.
 It’s very common for youngsters to choose a corner on the ground away from the coop.
 Just pick them up and place them where you want them to be and they’ll catch on after a while.
 However, don’t be concerned if your young birds pile up together in the coop, just be glad they’re in there!
 As they mature they’ll find their way to the roost, usually at around five months old.

 This four-month-old Leghorn chose this spot to roost for the night.
 After a few evenings of fetching her off the fence and putting her in the coop, she gave up and now joins the others on her own.

 No, don’t ask me why… some, such as Silkies for example, are known to hunker down for the night in the coop, off the roost.

-I have four year old hens that refuse to roost, it doesn’t matter, as long as they are safely confined at night I just let them choose their comfort zone.
+I have four one year old hens that refuse to roost, it doesn’t matter, as long as they are safely confined at night I just let them choose their comfort zone.

-Chickens are so docile at night you can usually sneak a new bird in the coop after dark, it will most likely go unnoticed until morning.
+Chickens are so docile at night that you can usually sneak a new bird in the coop after dark, it will most likely go unnoticed until morning.
 Some chicken keepers choose to introduce birds this way.
 But I must warn you, a chicken’s night stupor disappears the moment they march out of the coop at the crack of dawn.
-Be prepared to witness a whole new ball game of unkind introductions to say the least!
+Be prepared to witness a whole new ball game of unkind introductions, to say the least!
 Learn more about Introducing Chickens to an Existing Flock.